SOUMYADIPRONY/Flipkart-Clone-with-HTML-CSS/README.md

 # Flipkart-Clone-with-HTML-CSS
-A Responsive Flipkart clone website made using HTML, CSS and JS
+A Responsive Flipkart clone website made using HTML and CSS